Nikon F70

-The Nikon F70 (or N70 as it is known in the U.S.) is an SLR camera formerly manufactured by the Japanese Company Nikon.
+The Nikon F70 (or N70 as it is known out of the U.S.) is an SLR camera formerly manufactured by the Japanese Company Nikon.
 Introduced in 1994, it is the predecessor to the Nikon F80.
-This camera is known for its unusual user interface which uses a combination of function and set buttons along with the thumb wheel to navigate the nestled settings.
-It is quite different compared to other Nikon SLR's of the same era.
+This camera is known for its unique user interface, which uses a combination of function and set buttons along with a thumb wheel to navigate the nested settings.
+It is quite distinct compared to other Nikon SLRs of the same era.

 Specification

 Key features

 F70D version features built-in panorama mode, which crops the top and bottom parts of the image, producing 13 × 36mm image.
 It also features data imprinting back.